thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-arduino.md

 - PubSubClient 2.6
 - ArduinoJson 5.8.0

-##### Prepare and upload a sketch.
+##### Connect to the TBMQ

 The code snippet below provides an example on how to:
-1. connect to a TBMQ broker using default pre-configured client credentials _'TBMQ WebSockets MQTT Credentials'_
+1. Connect to a TBMQ broker using default credentials `TBMQ WebSockets MQTT Credentials`.
-2. subscribe for a topic
+2. Subscribe for a topic.
-3. publish a message
+3. Publish a message.
-4. handle received message
+4. Handle received message.

-**Note** You need to edit following constants and variables in the sketch:
+Please do not forget to edit following constants and variables in the sketch:

-- WIFI_AP - name of your access point
+- `WIFI_AP` - name of your access point
-- WIFI_PASSWORD - access point password
+- `WIFI_PASSWORD` - access point password
-- MQTT_HOST - the address of the server
+- `MQTT_HOST` - the address of the server
-- MQTT_PORT - the port to connect to
+- `MQTT_PORT` - the port to connect to

 ```bash
 #include <WiFi.h>